mxagar/flask_guide/flask_guide.md

 ## Template Forms, Catching Field Values and Error Pages

-In this section, a website with several pages is created; they direct to a sign-up form from Bootstrap.
+In this section, a website with several pages is created; they direct to a sign-up form defined in HTML, and formatted with the Bootstrap CSS stylesheet.
 After signing up, a thank you page with the signed name is shown.
 However, that information is not saved anywhere.

 New learned things: